Today, organic search drives more than 50 percent of all website traffic. That’s more than paid and social combined.

 - freely navigate through the page.

 - Improving navigation.
-Firstly, it should be intuitive, because this is how users browse pages.
-Secondly, it should allow them to get to any page of the website with just a few clicks.
+Firstly, we made sure it’s intuitive because this is how users browse pages.
+Secondly, we made it easy to get to any page of the website with just a few clicks.

 - Providing the right experience on different devices.
 The times when searchers only used computers are gone forever.
-That’s why it’s so important that the website is mobile optimized.
+Mobile optimization of our website was a priority.

 - Taking care of the website content and proper keywords.
-You should anticipate users’ intentions by selecting keywords that correspond to the queries and generating valuable traffic.
+We always anticipate users’ intentions by selecting keywords that correspond to the queries and generating valuable traffic.

 - Fixing page load times.
 Users tend to be frustrated when a page doesn’t load fast enough.
-Therefore, if you want people to check your services out, you need to ensure the proper loading time of the page.
+We wanted people to check our services out, so we ensured the proper loading time of the page.

 SEO audit plays a key role in the plan of improving your website’s visibility.
 With this SEO audit guide, we have provided you with a final SEO audit checklist.
 However, we know that there are a lot of steps to take when diving into the process.
 It may seem overwhelming, but we’ve got you covered.